sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Whiteboard design session/WDS trainer guide - Data Platform upgrade and migration.md

    The Azure Database Migration Service is the preferred method for database migration to Microsoft Azure at scale.

-   - Supports migration of SQL Server or Oracle on-premises databases to Azure SQL Database and Azure SQL Database Managed Instance.
+   - Supports migration of SQL Server or Oracle on-premises databases to Azure SQL Database and Azure SQL Managed Instance.
    - Represents a fully managed database migration service for both operational databases and data warehouses.
    - It provides a resilient and reliable migration pipeline that requires minimal user involvement during the overall migration process.
    - It is recommended for large (in terms of number and size of databases) migrations – DMS can migrate databases at scale.